krissh6563-droid/CPwithPython/README.md

 ### Inheritance
 * One class can inherit the properties and methods of another class
 * In OOPS inheritance provide the idea of reusability.
 This meand we can add additional features to an existing class without modufying it
+* Types of inheritance in python
+    - Single Inheritance
+    * When one class inherit the properties and method of another class
+    - Multiple Inheritance
+    * When a class inherit the properties and methods from two or more class
+    - Multilevel Inheritance
+    * When there is child and grand child relationship between class
+    - Hierarchical Inheritance
+    * When more than one derived class are created from a single base this type of inheritance is called hierarchical inheritance
+    - Hybrid Inheritance
+    * Inheritance consisting of multiple types of inheritance is called hybrid inheritance.